tpf-concurrent-benchmarks/grid_search_cpp/README.md

 ## Number of replicas

-**Local replicas**

-If you wish to change the number of replicas, you can do so by changing the `N_WORKERS` environment variable (manager service) in the `docker-compose-deploy-local.yml` file.
-Also, you must set with the same value the `deploy.replicas` in the `worker` service in the same file.

-**Docker swarm replicas**

-If you wish to change the number of replicas, you can do so by changing the `N_WORKERS` constants in the `Makefile` file.
+If you wish to change the number of replicas, you can do so by changing the `N_WORKERS` constant in the `Makefile` file.

 ## Makefile